Immunizing babies against Hepatitis B

 In cases where the mother is known to be a carrier, specific antibodies against Hepatitis B should be prescribed in additional to the ‘regular’ vaccine (in such cases newborns under 2kg should be vaccinated as well).

 The vaccine’s side effects are mainly sensitivity of the area of the intramuscular injection.

 The Hepatitis B vaccine is highly effective in the prevention of the disease after birth and thus the importance of vaccinating in a young age.

 Why not wait with the Hepatitib B vaccine until the baby is a bit older?

 In my opinion because the vaccination is safe and highly efficient and because there can be a postnatal transition from a family member, therefore I see no reason to prevent or postpone the vaccine.

 What about the “burden on the immune system”?

 The phrase “burden on the immune system” is an attempt to personify the children’s immune system.
 From the very first days of life, the newborn’s immune system is confronted with new antigens and there is no evidence that the hepatitis B vaccine overloads or causes any problem.

-My 3 children were vaccinated in this vaccine in time and I recommend everyone to do the same.
+my 3 children were vaccinated with this vaccine in time and I recommend everyone to do the same.